martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 continuation.
 To make sure `f` is called, it will appear in second position on the operand stack, after a dummy value `undefined`, which will be replaced by the return value of the primitive function, according to the new calling convention.
-The previous dummy value which was placed by the call instruction on top of operands is dropped.
+The previous dummy value, which was placed by the call instruction on top of operands, is dropped.

 The continuation itself is also implemented by a primitive function, and therefore also has access to the machine state.
 Here is its implementation.